danmcclain/ember-deferred-content/README.md

    resolved; yields the result of the promise
  - `d.rejected`: displays the content only when the promise is rejected;
    yields the result of the promise

+It also sets a series of flags:

+ - `d.isSettled`: true if the promise is resolved or rejected
+ - `d.isPending`: true until the promise is resolved or rejected
+ - `d.isFulfilled`: true if the promise is resolved
+ - `d.isRejected`: true if the promise is rejected
+ - `d.content`: the return value of the resolved/rejected state

 ## Compatibility